gmcgarry/pdp11/images/README.md

 Introduced in 1976.

 The PDT-11 Series of user-programmable terminals.
-The PDT-11 is based on the DEC LSI-11 microprocessor, and supports a VT100 display terminal or DECwriter teleprinter as the console plus up to three additional slave CRT or printer workstations.
+The PDT-11 is based on the LSI-11 microprocessor, and supports a VT100 display terminal or DECwriter teleprinter as the console plus up to three additional slave CRT or printer workstations.